babanomania/form-buddy/README.md

 FormBuddy is proof that modern browsers aren’t just Chrome—they’re Chrome with an ML sidekick.

-### Recognized input patterns

-The demo classifier is trained on a diverse set of bug reports so it can detect:

-- Empty or extremely short answers
-- Vague statements such as "it just crashed" or "can't explain"
-- Invalid version numbers like `v1` or `ver42`
-- Bug descriptions missing key reproduction steps

-This predictive layer catches sloppy reports that static validation would miss.

 ## Using FormBuddy

 1. **Identify your form.** Determine the form description and list of fields.
 For a bug report form we use: